ember-learn/guides-source/guides/release/tutorial/part-1/interactive-components.md

   create app/components/rental/image.js
 ```

-This generated a JavaScript file with the same name as our component's template at `app/components/rentals/image.js`.
-It contains a _JavaScript class_, _inheriting_ from `@glimmer/component`.
+This generated a JavaScript file with the same name as our component's template at `app/components/rental/image.js`.
+It contains a _[JavaScript class](https://javascript.info/class)_, _[inheriting](https://javascript.info/class-inheritance)_ from `@glimmer/component`.

 <div class="cta">
   <div class="cta-note">
     <div class="cta-note-body">
       <div class="cta-note-heading">Zoey says...</div>
       <div class="cta-note-message">
-        <p><code>@glimmer/component</code>, or <em>Glimmer component</em>, is one of the several component classes available to use.
+        <p><code>@glimmer/component</code>, or <em><a href="../../../upgrading/current-edition/glimmer-components/">Glimmer component</a></em>, is one of the several component classes available to use.
 They are a great starting point whenever you want to add behavior to your components.
 In this tutorial, we will be using Glimmer components exclusively.</p>
 <p>In general, Glimmer components should be used whenever possible.
-However, you may also see <code>@ember/components</code>, or <em>classic components</em>, used in older apps.
+However, you may also see <code>@ember/components</code>, or <em><a href="https://ember-learn.github.io/ember-octane-vs-classic-cheat-sheet/">classic components</a></em>, used in older apps.
 You can tell them apart by looking at their import path (which is helpful for looking up the respective documentation, as they have different and incompatible APIs).</p>
       </div>
     </div>
     <img src="/images/mascots/zoey.png" role="presentation" alt="">

-Commit: Add links for learning more (part 2 of 4) (#166)
-* Add links to learn more part 2

-* Updated links in 04-component-basics

-* Updated links in 05-more-about-components

-* Updated links in 06-interactive-components

----